Renewable energy in Brazil: Ethanol fuel

-Brazil's ethanol program started in 1975, when soaring oil prices put a chokehold on the economy.

-Sugarcane was an obvious candidate, given Brazil's large amount of arable land and favourable climate.

-Most cars on the road today in Brazil can run on blends of up to 25% ethanol, and motor vehicle manufacturers already produce vehicles designed to run on much higher ethanol blends.

-Most car makers in Brazil sell flexible-fuel cars, trucks, and minivans that can use gasoline and ethanol blends ranging from pure gasoline up to 100% ethanol (E100).

-In 2009, 90% of cars produced that year ran on sugarcane ethanol.

 Brazil is the second largest producer of ethanol in the world and is the largest exporter of the fuel.
 In 2008, Brazil produced 454,000 bbl/d of ethanol, up from 365,000 in 2007.

 All gasoline in Brazil contains ethanol, with blending levels varying from 20–25%.
 Over half of all cars in the country are of the flex-fuel variety, meaning that they can run on 100% ethanol or an ethanol-gasoline mixture.
 According to ANP, Brazil also produced about 20,000 bbl/d of biodiesel in 2008, and the agency has enacted a 3% blending requirement for domestic diesel sales.

 The importance of ethanol in Brazil's domestic transportation fuels market is expected to increase in the future.
 According to Petrobras, ethanol accounts for more than 50% of current light vehicle fuel demand, and the company expects this to increase to over 80% by 2020.
 Because ethanol production continues to grow faster than domestic demand, Brazil has sought to increase ethanol exports.
 According to industry sources, Brazil's ethanol exports reached 86,000 bbl/d in 2008, with 13,000 bbl/d going to the United States.
 Brazil is the largest ethanol exporter in the world, holding over 90% of the global export market.